JimOfLeisure/c3sat/doc/readme.md

 ## BIC section of SAV file.
 Same as BIC/X/Q file?

 - "BICQVER#" C3C or "BICXVER#" PTW or "BIC VER#" vanilla
 - int, always 1.
 Count of BICs?
 Count of whatever the next blob is?
+Version number as the previous bytes label it?
 - length, always 720 / 0x2d0
 - length bytes of data
     - 0x00 - 0xff - four ints?
+        - At least one of these must be some sort of flag indicating if there are BLDG and other sections following this block.
+They don't seem to be counts, so I figure flags.
     - 0x10 - string of well over 256 bytes - Description of scenario from BIQ
         - COTM0120_OPEN
         - COTM0121_OPEN